 - Grey on a mask will partially reveal an effect.
 The lighter the grey, the more the effect is revealed.
 The darker the grey, the more the effect is concealed.

 Once you understand this, you should be able to look at a mask and understand what it’s doing.
 Although you may need to practice a little before it becomes second nature to you.

 When you understand what the mask is doing, you can then use the adjustment sliders to change the mask and its behaviour.
 Typically, all these sliders do is make the tones in the mask darker or lighter.
 Because you understand how the mask works, you can quickly understand what the sliders are doing to it and how they will affect the image.

-If you have any questions about using the On1 masking tools, please let me know.
+If you have any questions about using the On1 Photo RAW (affiliate link), please let me know.
 I may use your question as the basis for a future video.

 If you would like to understand a little more about how masking works in general, read my article Understanding Photoshop Masks.
 Whilst this article uses Photoshop to explain masks, the masking principles in On1 are the same.
 If you prefer videos to reading you might like my tutorial Introduction to Layer masks in Photoshop.

 Get your FREE copy of "6 Steps to Shooting Brilliant Landscape Photography" by subscribing for free to Lenscraft in Focus.

 Follow the advice in this deceptively simple book to significantly improve your landscape photography.
 Organised into 6 simple lessons, this valuable and detailed guide provides information that’s often overlooked.
 In fact, lesson 3 is so obvious that most photographers ignore it completely.